 - If the contract price is less than $20,000 (including GST), the deposit can be up to 10% of the contract price

 - Regardless of the contract price, if more than 50% of the contract price is for off-site work, the maximum deposit is 20% of the contract price

-- If the contract is paid in instalments, the amount of each instalment (progress payment) must be directly related to the value of the work completed on the site.
+- If the contract is paid in installments, the amount of each installment (progress payment) must be directly related to the value of the work completed on the site.